fmoghaddam/PLATOON_Semantification/README.md

 | mapping1.ttl        | RML file for occupancydata1                           |        |
 | mapping2.ttl        | RML file for occupancydata2                           |        |

 If you want to use other files in the process, you need to just rename your desired files to `occupancydata1` and `occupancydata2`.
+The current version is 1M dataset.

 ## How to run